pseusys/SeasideVPN/viridian/algae/README.md

 - `SEASIDE_ROOT_CERTIFICATE_AUTHORITY`: Custom certificate authority file path for whirlpool server.

 ## Caerulean installation script

-> NB!
-Viridian algae is a python module, so all the commands in this section should be:
->
-> - Either run from `viridian/algae` root.
-> - Or have environmental variable `PYTHONPATH` set to the `viridian/algae` root path.

 Caerulean installation script consists of several python files in `setup` directory.
 It can deploy different caerulean server apps on Linux machines with different architectures.